chase-c-dev/COMP390_Individual_Project_1_2/README.md

 # Basic Description:

 This project prompts users for input of a meteorite data text file.
-It filters and outputs meteorite data entries based on what the user input.
+It filters and outputs meteorite data entries based on what the user inputs.

 # Link to Repository: